-SMS phishing or smishing is an unethical practice of sending fraudulent cellular texts to users to trick them into downloading the attached file or redirected link.
-These attached links take users to malware-laden websites on their mobile phones.
+SMS phishing, or Smishing, is the unethical practice of sending fraudulent cellular texts to users to trick them into downloading the attached file or making them click on a link.
+These attached links take users to malware-loaded websites on their mobile phones.

 How to Prevent Smishing Attacks?

-- Never click on any links in text messages which come from unknown resources.
+- Never click on any links in text messages that come from unknown resources.

-- Restrain from responding to personal text messages that ask for your personal details.
+- Refrain from responding to personal text messages that ask for your personal details.

-- Look out for messages that are no sent via phone number.
-Scammers often mask their identity so that their location or identity could not be traced.
+- Look out for messages that are not sent via phone number.
+Scammers often mask their identity so that their location or identity can not be tracked.

-- Cyber Security researchers highly recommend organizations as well as individuals to use good security awareness tools as a preventive measure.
+- Cybersecurity researchers highly recommend organizations, as well as individuals, use good security awareness tools as a preventive measure.

-An organization could be at risk to lose data to cyber-attackers because of its highly vulnerable employees.
-This tool checks the employee vulnerability level and helps employees in becoming more empowered and proactive against smishing attacks and various other attack vectors.
+An organization could be at risk of losing data to cyber attackers because of its highly vulnerable employees.
+This tool checks the employee vulnerability level and helps employees become more empowered and proactive against smishing attacks and various other attack vectors.

 To avoid SMS phishing, it is highly recommended to implement a cybersecurity awareness tool like TSAT from Threatcop.
 Train your employees to defend against smishing attacks through smishing awareness training.
 TSAT by Threatcop is an innovative cybersecurity awareness and personal risk assessment tool.